BrickmakersGmbH/AspSecurityHeaders/README.md

 ```

 This will add *all* security headers, as well as a strict CSP and cookie policy.
 To further
-configure it and opt out of certain security contols, you can use the `configure` parameter of the
+configure it and opt out of certain security controls, you can use the `configure` parameter of the
 method.
 In the following example, scripts, styles and images are allowed to be loaded from the
 current origin and reduces the minimum cookie same site requirements to be lax instead of strict.